From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: Results and Discussion

 \textit{Evaluation} scope remains limited to the PTB-XL dataset, and generalization to other ECG datasets, different demographics, or varying acquisition protocols requires further validation.
-Additionally, our expert evaluation, while promising, requires expansion to larger clinical studies to establish definitive usability and accuracy benchmarks.
+Additionally, our expert evaluation involved only three clinicians in semi-structured interviews without a standardized protocol, which limits the generalizability of usability findings.
+While initial feedback was positive, larger-scale studies with structured evaluation protocols are needed to establish definitive conclusions about clinical utility.